soroush-04/azure-ai-sentiment/README.md

 ### Future of Food and Farming (2030) <a id="scenario-2"></a>

 Balancing productivity and sustainability is a major challenge for farmers.
-By 2030, factors like climate change, resource scarcity, pollution, Loss of biodiversity, and population growth will make food systems even more unsustainable.
+By 2030, factors like climate change, resource scarcity, pollution, loss of biodiversity, and population growth will make food systems even more fragile.

 #### The Role of Agri-Tech